 Intercity bus service is provided by MART from Fitchburg and Leominster to Gardner.
 Main stops in Gardner are Mount Wachusett Community College and the City Hall.
-This service operates at peak times from 6:15 a.m. to 7:30 p.m. and is on weekdays only.
+This service operates from 6:15 a.m. to 7:30 p.m. and is on weekdays only.

-Peter Pan Transit Line also provides bus services that stop at the Getty Station 528 North Main Street in Leominster.
-Peter Pan has a bus that leaves daily from the Getty Station traveling from Leominster to Worcester with connections to Hartford, CT, to New York City or to Foxwoods Casino.
-The bus leaves Leominster 7:35 a.m. arrival time for New York City is 2:00 p.m. and 9:30 a.m. for Foxwoods Casino.
+Peter Pan Transit Line also provides bus services that stop at the Bickfords Family Restaurant in Leominster.
+Peter Pan has a bus that leaves daily from the Bickfords Family Restaurant Traveling from Leominster to Worcester with connections to Hartford, CT, to New York City or to Foxwoods Casino.
+The bus leaves Leominster 7:35 a.m. arrival time for New York City is 12:30 p.m. and 9:30 a.m. for Foxwoods Casino.
 Return trips from New York City leave at 1:30 p.m. and arrive at Leominster at 6:15 p.m.
-Return trips from Foxwoods Casino depart at 4:30 p.m. and arrive in Leominster at 6:15 p.m.
+Return trips from Foxwoods Casino depart at 4:45 p.m. and arrive in Leominster at 6:15 p.m.